Trigve-Hagen/jasearch/README.md

 &emsp;json
 &emsp;&emsp;facets.js
 &emsp;&emsp;results.js
-&emsp;search-facets.js - The main controller.
 &emsp;search-helpers.js - Helper functions.
 &emsp;search-model.js - Loads the data via ajax from the paths in index.html.
 &emsp;search-order.js - Creates an array of search and/or filters in the order they are used.
+&emsp;search-results.js - Holds the searchResults so they can be combined with new search results in the event that the next search is an addition to the results instead of a refinement of the exising results.
 &emsp;search-view.js - Does most of the work.
 Creates filter events, handlers and builds the view using templates created in index.html.
+&emsp;search.js - The main controller.
 index.html - The entry point for the application.
 README.md